CaptainLebyadkin/z-gen-Expanded-Scientific-Article-Generator/README.md

 ________
 Instructions:

--Requires perl, latex and bibtex installed
+-Requires perl, latex, bibtex and gnuplot installed

 -To run, type in a unix command line: >>